 However, a migrant is not eligible for public funds.
 And cannot start working in the UK before getting the Tier 2 Minister of Religion visa.
 Moreover, a migrant can not own more than 10% of the sponsor’s shares.
 Perhaps, this restriction is not applicable if a migrant earns more than £159,600 a year.

 When a migrant can start work in the UK?

 In fact, a migrant on Tier 2 Minister of Religion visa can start working in the UK 14 days prior to the start date of the sponsored job in the UK as detailed on the CoS.
 For instance, if the job starts on Jan 15, 2020, then a migrant can start working from Jan 1, 2020.

-How to extend the Tier 2 Minister of Religion visa?
+Tier 2 Minister of Religion Visa Extension Requirements

 Perhaps, a migrant on Tier 2 Minister of Religion visa can extend his/her stay in the UK if the migrant meets the eligibility criteria and provide requisite supporting documents.
 Moreover, the migrant also needs a new CoS from the sponsor.
 However, a migrant needs to apply for an extension before the expiry of the current visa.
 And can include any dependants who are on his/her current visa.
 Perhaps, also including children who have turned 18 during the stay in the UK.